bondtrinh1/pokedex-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Running and building the application
+## Running, building and using the application

 ### Install dependencies

-yarn or
-npm install
+run yarn or npm install

 ### Build for production and launch server

-yarn start
-or npm run start
+run yarn start or npm run start

+### Preview the application in your browser

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.